-What happens if I owe money for maintenance or cleaning costs?
+What happens if I owe money for repairs, cleaning or maintenance?

 These costs will be charged to your account and you will be notified in writing.
 You are given four weeks to pay these costs before the department engages a debt collection agency to recover the debt.

 What if I don't agree with these costs?

-If you don't agree with the maintenance or cleaning costs that are charged to your account, you should contact your Housing Service Centre to discuss the matter.
-If you cannot reach an agreement on the costs, you can appeal this decision (see Appeals).
+If you don't agree with the repairs, cleaning or maintenance charges that have been debited to your account, you should contact your nearest Housing Service Centre to discuss the matter.
+If agreement cannot be reached on what items require payment, you can appeal this decision (see Complaints and Appeals).

 What if I don't pay these costs?

 If you need housing assistance in the future, and you have an outstanding debt, the department will not offer you any further assistance until you have repaid your debt.
-You will only be provided assistance in exceptional circumstances where debts have not been repaid in full.
+The department will only offer you assistance in exceptional circumstances where debts have not been repaid in full.

-The department uses its own debt management team to recover outstanding money and may use the judicial system where required.
+The department uses its own debt management team to recover outstanding money and the judicial system where required.